Sunday, September 08, 2024

 EMS Medical Terminology - Sellick's Maneuver

 EMS providers should be familiar with the Sellick Maneuver, also known as cricoid pressure, as a technique designed to reduce the risk of regurgitation and aspiration during endotracheal intubation, particularly in patients who are not fasting or at high risk of vomiting.
-It is an example of an eponymous medical terminology.
+It is an example of an eponymous medical term.

 It was first described by Dr. Brian Sellick in 1961 and has been used in emergency and anesthetic situations ever since.